21 September 2023

 Access the MyMedicare Toolkit on the Practice Assist website for more information and support.

 Dementia Action Week is a national awareness-raising initiative and this year it runs from Monday 18 September to Sunday 24 September 2023.
 This year’s theme is ‘Act Now for a Dementia-Friendly Future’.
 Discrimination has a big impact on people living with dementia, their families and carers, a little support from the community and health care professionals can make a big difference.
+More information can be found on Dementia Action Week here.

 The Dementia Community Services and Support Finder resource supports the community to understand local dementia care and support options available that take a quality-of-life, plan for the future approach, to reduce the emotional impacts of living with dementia.
 This resource may be useful for GPs, practice nurses, practice staff, patients, their carers and family.
+The resource provides specific information relating to living with dementia and a directory to assist in locating services.
+Access the resource here

 There were 161,300 deaths registered in Australia in 2020 and 14,993 (9.3%) of these were registered in Western Australia (ABS, 2020).
 The main causes of death are influenced by age and gender.
 Chronic disease (or predictable deaths) featuring more prominently in people aged 65 years and above.
 The most common causes of death in people over 65 years of age are:

 Historically, palliative care has had its roots in the care of people with advanced cancer, however, contemporary palliative care is not limited to a diagnosis but to the nature of care required to support anyone with a progressive, life limiting illness.
+The following information has been collated to support the care that your practice provides to people with advanced chronic/life limiting illness and their family/carers.

+General Practice is where patients have ongoing and trusted relationships with their GP and where Advance Care Planning is best initiated and promoted.
 GPs are well placed to raise the topic of ACP when dementia is suspected.
 A conversation about ACP fits well with a GP’s responsibility to ensure that the patient receives, and understands, advice on various healthcare options relevant to any current diagnosis and realistic assessment of prognosis.
+ACP is a process that all patients, and especially those who are at risk of deterioration in health, can benefit from.

 It can be particularly important to individuals such as: